TomaszRewak/react-app-puppeteer-component-testing/README.md

 **4. Copy the test utilities file into your project**

 Copy over the `src/utils/puppeteer-testing.js` file from this repo into your project.
-You can place it anywhere in your `src` folder.

 ```
 ├ public